 No person is or has been authorised by the Issuer, the Global Coordinator or the Joint Lead Managers to give any information or to make any representation not contained in or not consistent with this Prospectus or any other information supplied in connection with this Prospectus or the Securities and, if given or made, such information or representation must not be relied upon as having been authorised by the Issuer, the Global Coordinator or any of the Joint Lead Managers.
-Neither the delivery of this Prospectus nor any sale made in connection herewith shall, under any circumstances, create any implication that there has been no change in the affairs of the Issuer since the date hereof or the date upon which this Prospectus has been most recently amended or supplemented, or that there has been no adverse change in the financial position of the Issuer since the date hereof or the date upon which this Prospectus as of any time subsequent to the date on which it is supplied or, if different, the date indicated in the document containing the same.
+Neither the delivery of this Prospectus nor any sale made in connection herewith shall, under any circumstances, create any implication that there has been no change in the affairs of the Issuer since the date hereof or the date upon which this Prospectus has been most recently amended or supplemented, or that there has been no adverse change in the financial position of the Issuer since the date hereof or the date upon which this Prospectus has been most recently amended or supplemented, or that any other information supplied in connection with the offering of the Securities is correct as of any time subsequent to the date on which it is supplied or, if different, the date indicated in the document containing the same.
 If at any time the Issuer shall be required to prepare a supplement pursuant to Article 23 of the Prospectus Regulation, the Issuer will prepare and make available an appropriate supplement to this Prospectus.

-Neither this Prospectus nor any other information supplied in connection with this Prospectus or the Securities (a) is intended to provide the basis of any credit or other evaluation or (b) should be considered as a recommendation (or a statement of opinion) by the Issuer, the Global Coordinator or any of the Joint Lead Managers that any recipient of this Prospectus or any other information supplied in connection with the Prospectus or the Securities should purchase the Securities.
+Neither this Prospectus nor any other information supplied in connection with this Prospectus or the Securities (a) is intended to provide the basis of any credit or other evaluation or (b) should be considered as a recommendation (or a statement of opinion) by the Issuer, the Global Coordinator or any of the Joint Lead Managers that any recipient of this Prospectus or any other information supplied in connection with this Prospectus or the Securities should purchase the Securities.
 Each investor contemplating purchasing the Securities should make its own independent investigation of the financial condition and affairs, and its own appraisal of the creditworthiness, of the Issuer.